humanetech-community/awesome-humane-tech/contributing.md

 Please ensure your pull request adheres to the following guidelines:

 - Search previous suggestions before making a new one, as yours may be a duplicate.
+- Code projects must be open source and have a [FSF-approved](https://www.gnu.org/licenses/license-list.html) license.
 - Suggested entries should refer to tested and documented code
 - Projects should be relevant to the topic and (preferably) under active development.
 - Make an individual pull request for each suggestion.